Askarbek-orakov/ASAR/docs/index.md

 ### _Creating .RData_

 Put all five files into the same directory.

 You may use this app by

 A. Exploring the pre-loaded example data set.
 This is a pre-loaded Metagome Samples taken from swine waste example for exploring the app's features.

-B. Upload your own data that is either
-C. Uploading an .RData file containing your data that was previously downloaded from the app session.
+B. Uploading an .RData file containing your data that was previously downloaded from the app session.

 ## Cite us: